1. What is Academy Soccer?

 15. How much playing time will my son/daughter get?

-The guideline is at least the equivalent of half the game.
-Playing time will be affected by performance, ability, effort and commitment, both at practice and in games.
-This is a coaching staff decision.
+The guideline is that each player will play at least half the length of a game.
+Some will play more but each player should get that much time on the field.
+Playing time will be affected by performance, ability, effort, attendance, behavior, and commitment, both at practice and in games.
+This is a coaching and staff decision.

 16. Are players expected to attend every practice and every game?

 Yes.
 If a player cannot make a practice or a game, the coach must be notified with as much advance notice as possible.
-Whilst it is expected that a player will be at each practice and game, it is accepted that sickness and special occasions may mean a player misses an occasional practice or game.
+While it is expected that a player will be at each practice and game, it is accepted that sickness and special occasions may mean a player misses an occasionally.
+We ask that players don't skip practices or games for birthday parties or schedule yours during practices/game days!

 17. What nights and times are practices?

-It depends on the team.
-For instance, a player on U11 Elite Boys team may have a different schedule than a player on the U11 Premier boys team.
-Generally, our U9, U10, and U11 teams will practice from 5 to 6:30, while our U12 teams will practice from 6:30 to 8, but this can vary.
-Practice schedules will be announced close to the start of the season.
+It depends on the team and each coach's individual schedule.
+For instance, a player on 11U Elite Boys team may have a different schedule than a player on the 11U Premier boys team.
+Generally, our 8U, 9U, 10U teams will practice from 5 to 6:30, while our 11U and 12U teams will practice from 6:30 to 8, but this can vary.
+Practice schedules will be announced and posted on website ASAP.

 18. Where do the teams practice?